Franklin Interurban Railway

 The rail line was in operation until 1942 when the route was changed over from rail to gasoline powered buses on highways.
 The interurban buses were discontinued in 1969.

+Development

-The project began with eight investors in 1902 who met to discuss the idea of an interurban railway.
+The Franklin project began with eight investors in 1902 who met to discuss the idea of an interurban railway.
 Not much progress was made until Henry H. Mayberry, a Franklin native, moved back to town after making his fortune in the hardware business in Birmingham, Alabama, where he was also vice-president of the Alabama National Bank.
 When he retired in 1902, he moved back to Franklin and became interested in the interurban railway.
 He was named president of the interurban project and facilitated financing from the Carnegie Trust Company of New York.
 When that bank failed, local investors raised the capital themselves.
 In May, 1907, investors met at the Henry H. Mayberry house to lift a spade of dirt to commemorate the occasion.